Patient consent for video consultations

 London Medical confirms that it will have checked your identity, confirmed the security and confidentiality of any shared information, and that your care will still follow the general requirements for Good Medical Practice from the GMC.
 Your clinical information and test results may be shared with other health care professionals with your knowledge and consent.
 Your doctor will advise if he feels that the video consultation is inappropriate for your care because you have complex medical needs or require a physical consultation and whether you should get more urgent local care.

-Once you have read this, please consent to the conditions attached to your video consultation below so that your booking can be confirmed.
+Once you have this and the accompanying privacy notice please submit your consent below so that your booking can be confirmed.
 Cancellation charges apply if the consultation is cancelled with less than 24 hours notice.

 You have been advised of all the risks, consequences and benefits of Telehealth.
 You may withhold or withdraw consent to video consultations at any time without affecting your right to future care of treatments.
 In the event of a dispute or claim, resolution will be resolved according to English Laws and regulation and will be raised with London Medical in the first instance.